electric-sql/electric/examples/write-patterns/patterns/2-optimistic-state/README.md

 ## Drawbacks

-The local optimistic state is not persistent.
-Optimistic state is managed within the component.
-This can become tricky to manage when state is shared across components.
-More complex apps may benefit from the more comprehensive [combine on read](../../3-combine-on-read) pattern.
+The optimistic state is only available within the component that makes the write.
+This means that other components rendering the same state may not see it and may display stale data.
+The optimistic state is also not peristent.
+So it's lost if you unmount the component or reload the page.

+These limitations are addressed by the [shared persistent optimistic state](../../3-shared-persistent) pattern.

 ## How to run